JioCoders/jio_provider_flutter/README.md

 ## Description(s)

-A Flutter plugin for android, iOS and web which provides reactive widget.
+A Flutter package for android, iOS and web which provides reactive widget.
+Two types of JioProvider are available:
+1. BasicJioProvider
+2. MultiJioProvider
+MultiJioProvider has two approaches:
+   1. EagerJioProvider
+   2. LazyJioProvider

 ## Performance Metrics